Effective poset inequalities: Introduction

 There are two schools of thought on what to do when an \defng{interesting combinatorial inequality} is established.
 The first approach would be to treat it as a tool to prove a desired result.
 The inequality can still be sharpened or generalized as needed, but this effort is aimed with applications as the goal and not about the inequality per se.

 The second approach is to treat the inequality as a result of importance in its own right.
-The emphasis then shifts to finding the ``right proof'' in an attempt to understand, refine or generalize it.
+The emphasis then shifts to finding the ``right proof'' in an attempt to understand, refine or generalize it, in which case we say that the inequality can be made \defna{effective}.
 This is where the nature of the inequality intervenes --- when both sides count combinatorial objects, the desire to relate these objects is overpowering.

-The inequality can be made \defna{effective} \ts in several different ways.
-A \defng{direct injection} can give it a combinatorial interpretation for the difference or prove the equality conditions.
+The inequality can be made effective in several different ways.
+A \defng{direct injection} \ts can give it a combinatorial interpretation for the difference or prove the equality conditions.
 Such an injection can also be a work of art, inspiring and thought-provoking in the best case.
 Alternatively, a \defng{technical proof} (say, probabilistic or algebraic), can establish tools for generalizations out of reach by direct combinatorial arguments.

 Both types of proof are most impactful when presented in combination.
 Making comparisons between different approaches can lead to further results, new open problems, and is the source of wonder of the beauty and diversity of mathematics.